limoncia/Cubes/README.md

 Note: This is only my side hobby project.
 It's not professional in any way!
 It's provided 'as is'.
 I don't take responsibility for any actions of this software!
+Dislaimer: THIS IS NOT AN OFFICIAL MINECRAFT PRODUCT.
+IT IS NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT

 # Screenshots